April - May 2012

 On Thursday, April 26, Patience Lehrman, Program Director of Project SHINE for Temple’s Intergenerational Center, met with President Obama to celebrate the one year anniversary of the White House Champions of Change program.

-The entire class of 21 students enrolled in Social Work Research Methods II, taught by Professor Theresa White, MSW, MPH, at the Ambler Campus, applied and were selected to present their year-long, IRB-approved research projects during the CHPSW Research Day.
+The entire class of 21 students enrolled in Social Work Research Methods II, taught by Professor Theresa White, MSW, MPH, at the Ambler Campus, applied and were selected to present their year-long, IRB-approved research projects during the CPH Research Day.

-On April 20, CHPSW’s Department of Nursing partnered with Independence Blue Cross to host a pediatric health fair at the Pan American Academy Charter School.
+On April 20, CPH’s Department of Nursing partnered with Independence Blue Cross to host a pediatric health fair at the Pan American Academy Charter School.
 Nurse practitioners from the College operate a school-based health clinic at the Philadelphia K-8 school.

 The health fair focused on health and safety topics from the Healthy People 2020 initiative.
 The nursing students provided posters, resources and interactive experiences for the Pan American students, ensuring an evidence–based approach to pediatric health promotion.